Dachacho/Typeracer-CLI/README.md

 ## Features

+- **Singleplayer:** Race against the clock and compete with the leaderboard.
 - **Multiplayer Rooms:** Create or join real-time races with friends in your terminal.
 - **Live Notifications:** See when other users join your room.
 - **Synchronized Countdown:** All players start at the same time.